-Jason Harris will begin his fourth season at UMass Boston in 2018-19.
+Jason Harris will start his fifth season at UMass Boston in 2018-19.

-In just his second season on the Beacons bench, Harris led UMass Boston to the semi-final round of the Little East Conference tournament, and the program's second winning season (14-13) since the 2015-16 campaign.
+In just his second season on the Beacons bench (2016-17), Harris led UMass Boston to the semi-final round of the Little East Conference tournament, and the program's second winning season (14-13) since the 2015-16 campaign.
 A program record five players were named All-Little East Conference selections under Harris' leadership.
 In just his second season at UMB, Harris led the Beacons to perhaps their biggest win ever, as they knocked-off then fifth ranked Tufts University on their home floor by the final of 76-74.
 The win marked the first-ever for the Beacons over a top-5 nationally-ranked team, and immediately earned the Beacons national attention.
 After earning the fifth-seed in the Little East Tournament, Harris' Beacons advanced to the semi-final round of the tournament following a 61-57 win over Plymouth State University in Plymouth, NH.
 The semi-final appearance marked the first for UMass Boston since the 2006-07 season.

 During his first year on the harbor campus Harris helped to transform the look of the Beacons.
 In his first game at UMass Boston, he led his Beacons to a 72-61 win over cross-town rival Suffolk University.
 Harris' Beacons would then collect back-to-back wins first knocking off Fitchburg State University, before taking down Vermont Tech.
 He would then pick-up a huge win over Keene State College in December.
 Perhaps the biggest win of Harris' first season came when senior Quadry Allen put-in a last second lay-up to lead the Beacons to a 64-63 win over, Harris' alma mater Rhode Island College.
 Harris would also see sophomore standout Maurice Magras earn Little East Conference All-Rookie Team honors to close out his inaugural season at UMB.

 A former NCAA Division I assistant coach and director of basketball operations at Long Island University, Harris becomes just the second fulltime head coach in UMass Boston men’s basketball history.